ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 };
 ```

-Now, you can install some of the CKEditor 5 Framework packages which will allow you initialize a simple editor.
+You can now install some of the CKEditor 5 Framework packages which will allow you to initialize a simple editor.
 You can start with the {@link examples/builds/classic-editor classic editor} with a small set of features.

 ```bash
 npm install --save \